 If you’re feeling like your hair has lost its mojo, don’t fret.
 Sometimes a busy schedule juggling work, family and friends can leave you with little time for hair care.
 Before you know it, your motto to have your hair cut every six weeks has fallen by the way side.
 And your trademark highlights most certainly need a top-up.
 If this scenario sounds familiar, you aren’t alone.
 Despite our best intentions, we’re all prone to the odd bad hair day.
 Luckily, you’ve come to the right place.
-We’ve compiled the ultimate hair care guide to help you get salon hair around the clock.
-From the best products on the market, to the secrets your hairdresser hasn’t told you yet, we reveal all.
+I’ve compiled the ultimate hair care guide to help you get salon hair around the clock.
+From the best products on the market, to the secrets your hairdresser hasn’t told you yet, I reveal all.

 Healthy, happy hair is always full of bounce and shine.
 According to the latest research, the number of women with long hair has increased by 20% in the last few years.
 So surely it makes sense to help your long hair shine?
 If you want to inject some hair care vitality into your tresses adding some moisture with help to vamp up the gloss.
 Hydrating masks are a great investment because they can help to ease dryness and curb split ends.
 A good trick is to apply your mask onto dry hair 30 minutes before you shower.
 Because the hair isn’t saturated with water it will penetrate further into the hair shaft.

-For a hair care mask which seems to work wonders, we love Joico K_Pak Deep Penetrating Reconstructor, £16.75.
+For a hair care mask which seems to work wonders, I love Joico K_Pak Deep Penetrating Reconstructor, £16.75.
 Suitable for all hair types, this will deliver glossy, strong hair after just one application.
-If you want to add shine and illuminate your colour, we’ve also found that Kevin Murphy Crystal.Angel, £23 will stop dull hair in its tracks.
+If you want to add shine and illuminate your colour, I’ve also found that Kevin Murphy Crystal.Angel, £23 will stop dull hair in its tracks.
 Designed to refresh shine, enhance coloured hair and add serious gloss, this will make your hair gleam with health.